An empirical evaluation of the risks of AI model updates using clinical data: stability, arbitrariness, and fairness: Methods

 \subsubsection{Model Multiplicity}

 We assess model multiplicity through Rashomon set analysis~\cite{dai2025intentional}, identifying families of models with near-optimal performance.
 Let $\mathcal{R}_t = \{f^{(1)}_t,\dots,f^{(M)}_t\}$ denote the Rashomon set at retraining phase $t$.
-Here, the multiplicity metrics are characterized via: \begin{itemize} \item \textbf{Distinct predictive patterns (DPR)} within the Rashomon set defined as the vector of predictions assigned by a model to all individuals. :
+Here, the multiplicity metrics are characterized via:

+\textbf{Distinct predictive patterns (DPR)} within the Rashomon set defined as the vector of predictions assigned by a model to all individuals:

-\item \textbf{Prediction Disagreement Rate (DR)} defined as the expected pairwise prediction mismatch within the Rashomon set.
+\textbf{Prediction Disagreement Rate (DR)} defined as the expected pairwise prediction mismatch within the Rashomon set.